JPGasior/Web-Scraper/README.md

 # Web-Scraper
-This is an attempt to pull data from web sites
+This is an attempt to pull data from web sites to perform competiive analysis